KaiPonel/UMDRacingSIM/README.md

 ![Architecture](images/SWP_Architecture_S1.drawio.svg)

-This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows to build a broad variety of simulations. <br/>
+This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows to build a broad variety of simulations using plain python scripts or ros nodes (*to learn more about using ros in this framework, please have a look at the admin documentation)*. <br/>
 CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US) (Version 4.26) with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecase. <br/>
-Carla is run inside a container using [Apptainer](https://apptainer.org/) which runs [Ubuntu 20.04](https://releases.ubuntu.com/focal/) which is to be executed on a computing cluster.
+Carla is running inside a container using [Apptainer](https://apptainer.org/) which is based on [Ubuntu 20.04](https://releases.ubuntu.com/focal/).
+The container can be executed on the cluster of the OVGU and accessed via a VNC connection.

 ### Carla: Packaged vs Unpackaged Version
 If you have read the documenation of Carla you might have noted that there are two different "versions" of the projects.
 A tiny **packaged** version which allows the user to start writing scripts within minutes and an **unpackaged** version which has drastictly higher system requirements and takes longer to install.  <br/>

 The difference is that using the unpackaged version you can make major changes to the carla simulation using the forked UnrealEngine editor, which is not available in the packaged version.
 This allows you to modify/add maps or vehicles.
-Some of these features are planned to be supported in the packaged version, but are not as of CARLA Version 0.9.13. <br/>
+Some of these features are planned to be supported in the packaged version in the future, but are not as of CARLA Version 0.9.13. <br/>
-In this framework **only the unpackaged version of Carla is used**, which allows major changes to maps and the used vehicles as explained above.
+In this framework **only the unpackaged version of Carla** is used, which allows major changes to maps and the used vehicles as explained above.

 ## Running Carla & Container enviorment
 Using the unpackaged version of the CARLA simulator a lot more computing ressources are necessary, compared to the packaged version.
 To build and run Carla you should fulfill the following requirements for a good user experience: